dennis-johnson-dev/angular2_code_splitting/README.md

 Click "Load Sub Component"

-Notice in the network tab in the dev tools that the component is downloaded.
+View the network tab in the dev tools to see that the component has been downloaded.